-If you're in a pinch and/or really want to go the DIY route, there are plenty of options that are much more effective and gentler on skin than toothpaste.
-"I like applying a cotton ball soaked in cooled green tea, a little bit of topical antibiotic ointment, or an ice cube to a blemish in order to constrict the blood vessels and decrease redness," advises Nazarian.
-All will have soothing and anti-inflammatory benefits and are definitely a better choice than toothpaste.
+If you're in a pinch and/or want to go the DIY route, there are plenty of options that are much more effective and gentler on skin than toothpaste.
+"I like applying a cotton ball soaked in cooled green tea, a little bit of topical antibiotic ointment, or an ice cube to a blemish to constrict the blood vessels and decrease redness," advises Nazarian.
+All will have soothing and anti-inflammatory benefits and are a better choice than toothpaste.

 At the end of the day, if these spot treatments aren't cutting it and you're still battling blemishes on the regular, it's time to call in the pros.
 See your board-certified dermatologist for prescription-grade spot treatments, which often incorporate antibiotics into the topical mix, advises Dhingra.